Lyalya Nasukhanova: Early life

 Nasukhanova was born in 1939 to a Chechen family in the rural village of Starye Atagi.
 In 1944 she and her entire family were designated as "traitors" because of their ethnicity and deported along with the rest of the Chechen and Ingush nations.
 Her family was exiled to the town of Taraz in the Kazakh SSR, where she spent most of her childhood and attended school next to an airfield that led to her developing a passion for aviation.
 Despite constant reminders that she belonged to a "criminal nationality" and being told by her family that aviation is not a woman's job, she went on to pursue aviation after moving to Alma-Ata in 1955.
-There she was allowed to do make parachute jumps but not fly aircraft at the local aeroclub; but was only granted permission from the authorities to do so because they expected her to quit immediately.
+There she was allowed to make parachute jumps but not fly aircraft at the local aeroclub; but was only granted permission from the authorities to do so because they expected her to quit immediately.
 While a parachutist at the aeroclub she had a meeting with decorated women pilots Valentina Grizodubova, Nina Rusakova, and Yevdokiya Bershanskaya, which further increased her desires to become an aircraft pilot.

 Return from exile

 After the Chechen nation was granted the right of return in 1957, Nasukhanova returned to Chechnya and briefly lived in Grozny.
 She applied to join the Makhachkala aeroclub in Dagestan, where after six months of training the cadets got to fly aircraft.
 Because of her official status as a former exile, she applied and faced rejection numerous times from the aeroclub before she was eventually accepted, with limitations on her activities.
-She lived with relatives in the city during her training, and had to get up at 3:00 AM to walk across the city to airfield.
+She lived with relatives in the city during her training, and had to get up at 3:00 AM to walk across the city to the airfield.
 Eventually she made her first flight on a Yak-18.